 - Individuals need to make sure that they know about the perils of insult and slander over WhatsApp and other avenues for communication, as well as with posting or making comments that may be considered as insulting or defamatory.
 People in UAE have to be aware as well that remarks made against public officials, public offers, religion, the country, or which that relate to the private lives of individuals, tend to result in extremely high penalties.

 - Businesses have to amend and update internet usage policies and make sure they refer to the language used in social media.
 Companies in the UAE have to provide guidance and training to all employed on what are responsible and appropriate comments that can be published online.

 - Owners and administrators of social media networks and websites allowed in the UAE have to put in place monitoring procedures that can ensure all illegal content and information are removed as soon as they are discovered.

-If you want to know more about insult and slander, don’t hesitate to reach out to our criminal lawyers in UAE for a free initial consultation.
+If you want to know more about insult and slander, don’t hesitate to reach out to our criminal lawyers in UAE for a consultation.